Nile (NILE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nile Historical Price

-According to the latest data gathered on Nile live price page, the current price of Nile is 0.337098USD.
-The circulating supply of Nile(NILE) is 4.50M NILE , giving it a market capitalization of $1.52M.
+According to the latest data gathered on Nile live price page, the current price of Nile is 0.35074USD.
+The circulating supply of Nile(NILE) is 4.50M NILE , giving it a market capitalization of $1.60M.

 The Nile Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NILE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.